maurolepore/SCBI-Plot-Book/How-to_citations.md

 4. Review the fields to make sure data is correct.
 Please remove abstract if automatically populated.

 5. When done adding citations, order them by "Creator".
-Select all your items in the collection and select *Export Items*.
+Select all your items in the collection, right click, and select *Export Items*.
 Change format to *BibTex* and make sure *Export Notes* is checked.

 6. Save the file as **book.bib** and overwrite existing one.